scrabbletank/farhome-rules/rulesdoc.md

 *7th Level*
 - **Casting Time:** 9 AP
 - **Range:** Self
-- **Duration:** 5 minutes
+- **Duration:** 5 minutes, concentration
 - **Damage Type:** Fire

 You speak a word of power as fire races across your body.
 Until the spell ends, you gain the following benefits:

 - You gain Fire Resistance 3.
-- Any creature that moves adjacent to you,begins their turn there or makes a melee attack against you are burned by the fire and take 1 wound die in damage.
+- Any creature that moves adjacent to you,begins their turn there or makes a melee attack against you are burned by the fire and take 1 wound in damage.
 - You may spend 5 AP to unleash a cone of fire infront of you.
-The cone extends 3 tiles out and 3 tiles wide, all creatures hit by the fire must make a Dexterity save vs your spellcasting.
-On fail they take 3 wound dice in damage.
+The cone extends 5 tiles out and 3 tiles wide, all creatures hit by the fire must make a Dexterity save vs your spellcasting.
+On fail they take 1 wound and 2 wound dice in damage.

 Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you control.